-Workers are human and that suggests they will generally slip-up and make mistakes as a matter of course in their daily work routines!
-In fact, the majority of US workers, as reported by leading research organizations, are not able to successfully complete the day without encountering situations where some level and value of mistakes will be made!
-The aviation and medical industry sectors are high-stake environment examples, where it is generally understood that it is not possible to depend on a do-over to rectify worker mistakes or faults.
+Workers are human, and that suggests they will generally slip-up and make mistakes as a matter of course, in their daily work routines!
+The majority of US workers, as reported by leading research organizations, are not able to complete the day without encountering situations where some level and value of mistakes will occur!
+The aviation and medical industry sectors are high-stake environment examples, where it is not possible to depend on a do-over to rectify worker mistakes or faults.

 So, is 99.9% quality good enough in the workplace?